What are AI Agents? How AI Augments Human Work to Increase Productivity

 Types of AI Agents

-There are 6 types of AI agents, each varying in their complexity, memory capacity, and decision-making.
+AI agents can be classified in several ways - based on decision logic, memory, autonomy level, and collaboration structure.
 These foundational differences shape how agents behave and determine the kinds of tasks they can support within business environments.

 Below are the most common types of AI agents, listed from the simplest to the most advanced: